This girl wanted a recipe for keto red velvet brownies. And I wanted it to feature a cheesecake swirl to mimic the

 You know what I found when I searched my brownie recipes?
 A recipe for keto swirled brownies.

-Well, with the confidence of having already created a keto swirled brownie recipe that was a winner, I sat down and finally created a keto red velvet cheesecake swirled brownie.
+Well, with the confidence of having already created a keto swirled brownie recipe that was a winner, I sat down and finally created these keto red velvet cheesecake swirled brownies.

 The Start Of Something Great